QuizMaster-world/.github/profile/README.md

 - **Code Contributions**: Check out our open issues and submit pull requests.
 - **Additional Quizzes**: If you have knowledge on a paticular subject, make a quiz and create a pull request.
+- **Quiz Error Spotting**: Please run through our quizzes and ckeck for any incorrect information.
 - **Bug Reports**: If you find a bug, please report it using our issue tracker.
 - **Feature Requests**: Have an idea for a new feature?
 Let us know!
 - **Documentation**: Help us improve our documentation.